Overcome Writer's Block & Write With Confidence

 They can also stifle our ability to write and become better writers.
 They can riddle us with self-doubt and trick us into believing a story we tell ourselves: “My writing isn’t good enough, and it’s never going to be good enough” – when that story simply isn’t true.

-Welcome to “Writers’ Therapy 1” – the first in a new, groundbreaking series of workshops on the psychology of writing, and the mental and emotional challenges writers face.
+Welcome to the first course in a new, groundbreaking series of workshops on the psychology of writing, and the mental and emotional challenges writers face.

 Taught by writing coach, bestselling author, and professional travel writer Dave Fox, this particular workshop – part one in our series – focuses on writer’s block, self-criticism, emotional overwhelm when writing, and how to write about personally difficult topics.